eascodes/100-days-code/log.md

 **Thoughts** So far this module has been a review.
 I think once I get a grasp on this content I will have a better idea of how to incorporate JS into my bakery website project.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 46: December 14, 2021

+**Today's Progress**: Today I continued working on the basic data structures module on the FreeCodeCamp JavaScript course.

+**Thoughts** This module has been one of my favorites so far.
+I enjoy the problem solving involved with tasks like modifying arrays.

+**Link(s) to work** https://www.freecodecamp.org/eascodes